 Fit school into your summer.
 Day, evening, weekend or online, at our Grayslake, Vernon Hills or Waukegan locations, our courses are offered to give students options so they can fit work, fun and school into their summer plans.
 You'll even have a choice of course lengths—three, six, seven and eight week options.

 Step 1 - Apply

-If you have never attended the college before, apply using the Student Information Form.
+If you have never attended the college before, apply using the Student Admission Form.

 You do not need to re-submit a Student Information Form.

 Determine if your student record is still active.